dsiama/API-de-Integracao-de-Servicos-Comuns/index.md

 ## Integração de Serviços Comuns

-A ISCAPI é uma camada de integração de sistemas com parceiros, com operações que suportam os serviços comuns que interagem com o [ePortugal](https://ePortugal.gov.pt)
+A ISCAPI é uma camada de integração de sistemas com parceiros com um conjunto de operações que permitem integrar com as plataformas de serviços do [ePortugal](https://ePortugal.gov.pt)

 As operações apresentadas estarão de acordo com o levantamento e documentação efetuada.

+### Operações existentes
+# Envio de Formulário

+Markdown is a lightweight and easy-to-use syntax for styling your writing.
+It includes conventions for

 You can use the [editor on GitHub](https://github.com/dsiama/iscapi/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

-### Markdown
+### Operações

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for